sync1211/OWOVRC_Magic-System-Integration/README.md

 >**NOTE:** These presets are still in alpha.
 There may be bugs.

+This integration was tested on the Magic System asset released on 21.10.2024.

 ## Installation

 * Import `oscPresets.json` into [OWOVRC's Presets effect](https://github.com/sync1211/owoskin-vrc/wiki/Effects#presets)